JinhoLee93/User_Interface_Design/final_group_project/README.md

 **Prepared by Jinho Lee (jl5027), Jiawen Li (jl5303), Shenqi Zhai (sz2805), Wei Pan (wp2251)**

-We designed an application that helps Columbia students easily reserve seats in various libraries on campus.

-We thought that, if our users have ever been college students, they must understand how harrowing of experiences it is getting a seat in a library. //
+We designed an application that helps Columbia students easily reserve seats in various libraries on campus. \n We thought that, if our users have ever been college students, they must understand how harrowing of experiences it is getting a seat in a library.
 To us, the developers, it felt like it was more morbid in Columbia than any other colleges to secure a seat in a school library due to the favorable geological location of Columbia University in New York City and its massive student body.
 However, the problem was not with the number of the libraries on campus.
 There are plenty of seats and libraries.
 The problem, we thought, was lack of system that controls population flow.
 For example, even though there are more than five libraries on campus, many students leave their stuff on their newly, or previously-secured seats unattended, so, during the exam seasons, some sort of inextricable bottleneck effect in the number of the seats in the libraries happens (and fights really do happen over seats here and there in the libraries).